mholtkamp/octave/Documentation/Lua/Nodes/3D/Audio3D.md

  - Ret: `boolean audible` True if receiver can hear the audio
 ---
 ### PlayAudio
 Play this node's assigned sound wave.
-If this node is already playing a soundwave, this function won't do anything.
+If this node is already playing a sound wave, this function won't do anything.
 You can use ResetAudio() if you want to replay from the beginning of the sound wave.
 An Audio3D node can only play one sound wave at a time.

 Sig: `Audio3D:PlayAudio()`